CyberGraph 2.0 - Policy Configuration

 2. Navigate to Policies | CyberGraph Policies

-3. Click on the Create New Policy button.
+3. Click on Create New Policy.

 4. Enter a Name for the policy.